swabhs/open-sesame/README.md

 Frame-semantic parser for automatically detecting semantic frames and their arguments, with the respective labels, from text.
 Uses a softmax-margin segmental RNN model.

+This README only contains instructions for running the baseline SegRNN model, instructions for other models will be updated soon.

 #### Required software

  * A C++ compiler supporting the [C++11 language standard](https://en.wikipedia.org/wiki/C%2B%2B11)